 Symmetric Logistic Equation .

-It was my personal preference to get the asymmetric picture by using z0= (0.1, 0) instead.
+It is my personal preference to use the asymmetric picture.

-Point of Mathematical Interest: The figure below is a replica of the above image, and there the green area is given by the convergence scheme and the black background by the divergence scheme.
+Birth of Chaos: The figure below is a replica of the above image, and there the green area is given by the convergence scheme and the black background by the divergence scheme.
 The blue area consists of the parameters corresponding to the sequences that eventually become periodic of period greater than 1.
 For example, the red bumps in the original picture above consists of the "periodic points" of period 2.